jared-matthews/source/README.md

 ===================

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.
+At present, only I Dr. Baloch Asif PhD have the push access.
+The team is growsing & we need dedicated community developers to accomplish project roadmap.

 The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches